 Itchiness or an irritated rash on or near your veins.
 This may lead to severely dry skin and can be a form of eczema.

-Worsening Symptoms at the Time of Menstruation
+Increased Symptoms at the Time of Menstruation

 As we get older, the elasticity in our vein walls decreases, increasing the possibility that valves will fail and varicose veins will develop.